browserup/browserup-cli/README.md

 ##  BrowserUp Command Line Interface (CLI)

-This package is used installs BrowserUp and manages load tests.
+This package installs BrowserUp and uses it to manage load tests.

 ### What is BrowserUp?